kiss

 HTML parser.

-instance (or instances sharing the same Document
+XML instance (or instances sharing the same Document)

 is accessed by multiple threads without external synchronization.